shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/NFT-Tutorial-Using-hardhat.md

 `msg.sender` is a special keyword which returns the address of the account calling the smart contract.
 In this case it would return the account currently calling the mint function.
 Hence the account calling the mint function will be passed as first argument and therefore the minted NFT will be owned by this account.

-The `_setTokenURI()` is not yet defined so please ignore it for the moment.
+The `_setTokenURI()` function is not yet defined so just ignore it for the moment.
 This function will be used for setting the tokenURI for the minted NFT.
-This function was present in the ERC721 library but have been discontinued after version 0.8.0 and hence we will be writing it ourselves.
+This function was present in the ERC721 library but has been discontinued after Solidity version 0.8.0 and so we will need to implement it ourselves.

-Once the token is minted and tokenURI is set we increment the tokenCounter by 1 so that the next minted token have a new token id.
+Once the token is minted and its tokenURI is set, we increment the tokenCounter by 1 so that the next minted token has a new token id.

 ## Creating the _setTokenURI() function

-Our NFT smart contract must store all the valid token id with their respective tokenURI.
-For this we can use the `mapping` datatype in solidity.
-In solidity mapping is just like how hashmap works in other programming languages like Java.
-We can define a mapping from a `uint256` number to a `string` which will signify that each token id is *mapped* to its respective tokenURI.
-Just after the declaration of tokenCounter variable, define the mapping.
+Our NFT smart contract must store all the valid token id's with their respective tokenURI.
+For this we can use the `mapping` data type in Solidity.
+Mappings work similarly to hashmaps in other programming languages like Java.
+We can define a mapping from a `uint256` number to a `string` which will signify that each token id is mapped to its respective tokenURI.
+Just after the declaration of the tokenCounter variable, define the mapping:

 ```jsx
 mapping (uint256 => string) private _tokenURIs;